Keto Chocolate Chip Skillet Cookie

 I have the tiniest oven known to man, but it’s a workhorse.
 I set my oven to 350* and 20 minutes for this Keto Chocolate Chip Skillet Cookie.
 The center is slightly gooey and we like it that way.

-Keep your cookie in up to 5 minutes longer for a more solid bake.
+Keep your cookie in up to 5 minutes longer for a more firm bake.

 I have gotten so many questions regarding this ingredient for the Keto Chocolate Chip Skillet Cookie that I thought I would address this up front.